ImranR98/Backdraft/README.md

-# 🌐 NEMBack
+# 🔥 Backdraft

-A Node.js, Express, and MongoDB based web server that can be used as a template or starting off point for backend projects.
-Features JSON Web Token and refresh token based authentication
+Node.js, Express, and MongoDB based web server with simple user authentication, to be used as a template or starting off point for backend projects.

-Other technologies used:
+## Why
+Most web service backends share certain basic features — they usually involve exposing HTTP endpoints that allow for CRUD operations on a database, protected via some kind of authentication.
+Repeatedly implementing these basic features from scratch with each new project that shares the Node/Express/MongoDB tech stack is a waste of time and can lead to rushed or inconsistent code.
+For example, a common mistake or shortcut is to avoid using refresh tokens for authentication, and to instead issue only regular JWTs with ridiculously long expiration times, leading to security risks and poorer UX.
+This project helps avoid such issues by providing a solid foundation that includes the basics right out of the box in a well documented, maintainable, and extensible way.

+> This is a work in progress, and that progress may be **S L O W** 😅 as this is a side project.

+## Features

+- A simple User model with email and password fields.
+- Authentication using JWT and refresh tokens.
+- Ability for authenticated users to manage their credentials and refresh tokens.
+- Automated testing for all API endpoints.

+## Other Technologies Used

 - TypeScript
 - Mongoose
 - Mocha